anishavelayudhan/snake/README.md

 3. Implement your enhancements.
 4. Commit your changes (`git commit -am 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature`).
-6. Create a new Pull Request and wait until approved!
+6. Submit a pul request
 <br/><br/>

 ## License

-Ready to relive the thrill?
 Snake is licensed under the MIT License.

 ## Contact

 Share your Snake experiences or suggestions for further improvements by contacting [me](anisha.velayudhan@gmail.com).

+Let the game begin!